 If you're unsure, feel free to give me a non-obligatory call, text or email.
 My contact details can be found here.

-Will you be able to cure my dog's behaviour problems?
+Will you be able to cure my dog's behaviour or training problems?

 How long do you offer support after the behaviour consultation?

 I offer remote support in the form of WhatsApp / text / email / short phone calls up to 3 months after the consultation.
 Additional 1-hour follow-up appointments can be booked for clients who require more support.

 Can you help me with my dog's training issues (such as pulling on the lead)?

 As part of the behaviour consultation package, I can offer support with training issues (such as pulling on the lead / recall / jumping up).
 However, please bear in mind that we have limited time during the consultation and follow-up appointment to discuss your dog's behaviour concerns (which is the priority).